ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 ./simple_api
 ```

-Use your browser to navigate to the site and you should see the new message `{"Message":"Hello, World!
+Use your browser to navigate the site and see the new message `{"Message":"Hello, World!
 From North Carolina"}`.
-When testing locally, we simply set an Environment Variable, but systemd actually has an option to load an environment file.
-A few screens ago, we created a file called `simple_api.conf`.
-We are going to put that file on our linux server in the `/etc/default/simple_api.conf` location.
+When testing locally, we set an Environment Variable, but systemd has an option to load an environment file.
+Earlier, we created a file called `simple_api.conf`.
+We will put that file on our Linux server in the `/etc/default/simple_api.conf` location.
 Let's go ahead and update our unit file and then we will load it all onto our server.

 Change your simple_api.service file to reflect these changes:
 ```ini